Rolo Tomassi: Influences

-Rolo Tomassi's influences are said to range through screamo, classical, jazz and progressive rock.
-Blood Brothers, Brian Eno, Cardiacs, jazz saxophonist John Coltrane, Converge, Goldfrapp, the Dillinger Escape Plan, King Crimson, the Locust and the Mars Volta are all considered influences on Rolo Tomassi's work.
 Rolo Tomassi have noted how the Dillinger Escape Plan are a huge influence on the band, with Edward Dutton in an interview saying that "they're one of the few stock bands that you can draw from one of the five of us".
 The fractured structure of their songs are considered to be heavily influenced by The Mars Volta.
 Ryan Bird of Rock Sound cited At the Drive-In's album Relationship of Command as an influence on Rolo Tomassi's work, saying "opening the mainstream's mind toward fiercely confrontational, independent rock, it was unthought-of that a band like Rolo Tomassi could be successful pre-ROC [sic]."
 James Spence wrote a guest blog on Clash Music writing about his interest in At The Drive-in, which began with seeing the video for "One Armed Scissor": "I remember being captivated by the way they played and how much the guitarist, Omar, was freaking out.
 Almost like he was attacking his instrument.
 It resonated with me somewhat and I was intrigued by it."
 He commented further on the album's influence, noting "the odd sounds, the samples, the weird, almost undecipherable lyrics."
-According to Spence, touring with Gojira and Loathe influenced the heavy parts of their music.
+Other early influences they have cited include Meet Me in St. Louis, Converge, La Quiete, M83, the Album Leaf, Das Oathe, Raein, the Locust, Circle Takes the Square, Pretty Girls Make Graves, Meshuggah, the Red Chord, Goblin, Mew, Thursday, A Winged Victory for the Sullen, Ólafur Arnalds, Nils Frahm, Tim Hecker, Jóhann Jóhannsson, indie rock and pop-punk.
+According to Spence, touring with Gojira and Loathe influenced the heavy parts of their later music.